Francophone Sud School District

 Francophone Sud School District (French: District scolaire francophone Sud) is a Francophone Canadian school district in New Brunswick with its central offices in Dieppe.
-The district operates 37 schools in the south-central part of New Brunswick, including Albert, Westmorland, Saint John, Charlotte, Kings, Queens, Sunbury, York, and Northumberland counties.
+The district operates 37 schools in the south-central part of New Brunswick, including Albert, Westmorland, Saint John, Charlotte, Kings, Queens, Sunbury, York,kent county and Northumberland counties.

 More than 15,500 students attend Sud schools and 4,000 staff are employed.

 History

 New Brunswick School Districts 1 and 11 merged on June 30, 2012, to form Francophone Sud.